2018 Storm Drain Art Project Rules and Regulations

-- Use the template to propose design concepts.
-Be mindful that some changes to design may be required to accommodate the specific location.
+Use the template to propose design concepts.
+Although the various storm drains are shaped differently, we’ll prepare and seal the sidewalks surrounding the drains to make them all a rectangular shape.
+Be mindful that some changes to your design may be required to accommodate the specific location.

-- Each storm drain is made of concrete with a metal manhole cover on top.
-The shape of the drain is a stretched "L." On average, the drains measure approximately 138" in length, 37" in width at the short end and 51" in width at the wider end.
+Each storm drain is made of concrete with a metal manhole cover on top that varies in shape and position, as represented in the photos on the template.
+The shape of the drain is a rectangle.
+On average, the drains measure approximately 88" x 48."
 The lip of the drain where it connects to the street is approximately 8" high.
 You may paint into the street up to one foot beyond the lip.
+The design does not have to completely fill the storm drain plot, and art may extend beyond its perimeter.
 Please use the template as a guide.

-A panel of judges, to include members of the Richmond Public Art Commission, will select four winning artists by May 15.
+City of Richmond staff will select four winners by June 4, 2018.
 All proposals will be evaluated on artistic merit and unique storm drain integration.
-Winners will be announced on Monday, May 16.
+Artists who've won or submitted proposals in previous years may submit again.
+Winners will be announced on Tuesday, June 5.

 Project Rules & Regulations

-Each artist will clean their drain and surrounding area with a wire brush and broom prior to painting the approved design.
+The City of Richmond will clean and seal the drains and surrounding areas, but each artist should sweep off their drains with a provided brush prior to painting.
 The City of Richmond will provide traffic cones and traffic control on the designated painting days.
 Storm drain art must be painted with materials provided by the City of Richmond.

 Each artist agrees to indemnify and hold harmless the City of Richmond from any loss or damage, any and all third party claims, demands, actions, legal fees or costs for which the Artist is legally responsible, including those arising out of negligence, willful harm, or crimes by the Artist or the Artist’s employees, agent or subcontractors.
 This "hold harmless" agreement shall survive beyond the term of the Artist’s service contract.